In most cases, I would say yes. Whilst I can't promise

 If

-we take the analogy of a CKD cat falling over a precipice, what seems to
+you cannot find a cause, it may be that your cat's CKD is progressing.
+If we take the analogy of a CKD cat falling over a precipice, what seems to

 happen to quite a few CKD cats is that the cat's bloodwork deteriorates in